wcDogg/windows/git-github.md

 [GitHub CLI](https://cli.github.com/)

-For this step you will need your GitHub username and the access token generated in a previous step.
+For this step you will need your GitHub username and personal access token

 ```
 gh auth login